Anoxic waters

 Anoxic waters are areas of sea water, fresh water, or groundwater that are depleted of dissolved oxygen.
-The US Geological Survey defines anoxic groundwater as those with dissolved oxygen concentration of less than 0.5 milligrams per litre.
+The US Geological Survey defines anoxic groundwater as that with a dissolved oxygen concentration of less than 0.5 milligrams per litre.
 Anoxic waters can be contrasted with hypoxic waters, which are low (but not lacking) in dissolved oxygen.
+Often, hypoxia is defined as waters that have less than 2 milligrams per litre of dissolved oxygen.
 This condition is generally found in areas that have restricted water exchange.

-In most cases, oxygen is prevented from reaching the deeper levels by a physical barrier, as well as by a pronounced density stratification, in which, for instance, heavier hypersaline waters rest at the bottom of a basin.
+In most cases, oxygen is prevented from reaching the deeper levels by a physical barrier, as well as by a pronounced density stratification, in which, for instance, denser, colder or hypersaline waters rest at the bottom of a basin.
 Anoxic conditions will occur if the rate of oxidation of organic matter by bacteria is greater than the supply of dissolved oxygen.

 Anoxic waters are a natural phenomenon, and have occurred throughout geological history.
 The Permian–Triassic extinction event, a mass extinction of species from the world's oceans, may have resulted from widespread anoxic conditions combined with ocean acidification driven by a massive release of carbon dioxide into Earth's atmosphere.
 Many lakes have a permanent or temporary anoxic layer created by respiration depleting oxygen at depth and thermal stratification preventing its resupply.

 Anoxic basins exist in the Baltic Sea, the Black Sea, the Cariaco Trench, various fjord valleys, and elsewhere.
 Eutrophication has likely increased the extent of anoxic zones in areas including the Baltic Sea, the Gulf of Mexico, and Hood Canal in Washington State.

 Causes and effects

-Anoxic conditions result from a combination of environmental conditions including density stratification, inputs of organic material or other reducing agents, and physical barriers to water circulation.
-In fjords, shallow sills at the entrance may prevent circulation, while at continental boundaries, circulation may be especially low while organic material input from production at upper levels is exceptionally high.
+Anoxic conditions result from a combination of environmental conditions, including density stratification, inputs of organic material or other reducing agents, and physical barriers to water circulation.
+In fjords, shallow sills at the entrance may prevent circulation.
+In contrast, at continental boundaries, the circulation may be especially low while the organic material input from production at upper levels is exceptionally high.
 In wastewater treatment, the absence of oxygen alone is indicated anoxic while the term anaerobic is used to indicate the absence of any common electron acceptor such as nitrate, sulfate or oxygen.

-When oxygen is depleted in a basin, bacteria first turn to the second-best electron acceptor, which in sea water, is nitrate.
-Denitrification occurs, and the nitrate will be consumed rather rapidly.
+When oxygen is depleted in a basin, bacteria first turn to the second-best electron acceptor, which in seawater is nitrate.
+Denitrification occurs, and the nitrate will be consumed relatively rapidly.
 After reducing some other minor elements, the bacteria will turn to reducing sulfate.
 This results in the byproduct of hydrogen sulfide (H2S), a chemical toxic to most biota and responsible for the characteristic "rotten egg" smell and dark black sediment color: